rotu/mbed-os-5-docs/docs/debugging-testing/testing/unit_testing.md

 Find unit tests in the Mbed OS repository under the `UNITTESTS` folder of each library.
 We recommend unit test files use an identical directory path as the file under test.
 This makes it easier to find unit tests for a particular class or a module.
 For example, if the file you're testing is `some/example/path/ClassName.cpp`, then all the test files are in the `UNITTESTS/some/example/path/ClassName` directory.
 Each test suite needs to have its own `CMakeLists.txt` file for test CMake configuration.

-All the stub sources are grouped into stub libraries `mbed-stubs-rtos`, `mbed-stubs-drivers`, `mbed-stubs-events`, `mbed-stubs-hal`, `mbed-stubs-platform`, `mbed-stubs-storage`, `mbed-stubs-connectivity` and all stub libraries are target linked under `mbed-stubs`.
-The library unit test suite CMake is expected to link with the required stub library or directly link with mbed-stubs depends on their test cases.
+All the stub sources are built in stub CMake library targets (e.g `mbed-stubs-rtos`) and linked to the `mbed-stubs` CMake target.
+The CMake target of the library unit under test is expected to link with the required stub libraries or `mbed-stubs` depending on the test case.

-The new stub file should follow the naming convention `ClassName_stub.cpp` for the source file and `ClassName_stub.h` for the header file and add it under respective existing stub library or create their stubs Libary depends on their test cases.
+The new stub file should follow the naming convention `ClassName_stub.cpp` for the source file and `ClassName_stub.h` for the header file.
+They should be added under their respective existing stub CMake library or create their stubs library depends on their test cases.

-All the Mbed OS headers are grouped into header interface libraries like, `mbed-headers-platform`, `mbed-headers-connectivity`, `mbed-headers-storage`, `mbed-headers-drivers`, `mbed-headers-hal`, `mbed-headers-events`, `mbed-headers-rtos` and stubbed headers reside in the `UNITTESTS/target_h` into  `mbed-headers-base` library and all headers libraries are target linked under `mbed-headers`.
-The library unit test suite is a link with the required header library or directly link with mbed-headers depends on their test cases.
+All the Mbed OS header files are built with CMake `INTERFACE` libraries (e.g`mbed-headers-platform`).
+Stubbed header files reside in the `UNITTESTS/target_h` and are built with the `mbed-headers-base` CMake library.
+All CMake libraries containing header files are linked with `mbed-headers`.
+The CMake target of the library unit under test is expected to link with the required header file libraries or `mbed-headers` depending on the test case.

 All the stub libraries and header libraries are defined under `UNITTESTS/stubs/` directory.